Letters from a Farmer in Pennsylvania: Background

 In the 1760s, the constitutional framework binding Britain and its colonies was poorly defined.
 Many in Britain believed that all sovereignty in the British Empire was concentrated in the British Parliament.
 This view was captured by Blackstone's Commentaries on the Laws of England, which stated that "there is and must be in all [forms of government] a supreme, irresistible, absolute, uncontrolled authority, in which the jura summi imperii, or the rights of sovereignty, reside".
 In practice, however, the colonies and their individual legislatures had historically enjoyed significant autonomy, particularly in taxation.
 In the aftermath of the British victory over France in the Seven Years' War, in 1763, Britain decided to permanently station troops in North America and the West Indies.
-Facing a large national debt and opposition to additional taxes in England, British officials looked to their North American colonies to help finance the upkeep of these troops.
+Having a specie-based currency, facing a large national debt and opposition to additional taxes in England, British officials looked to their North American colonies to enable financing the upkeep of these troops.

 The passage of the Stamp Act of 1765, a tax on various printed materials in the colonies, ignited a dispute over the authority of the British Parliament to levy internal taxes on its colonies.
 The Stamp Act faced opposition from American colonists, who initiated a movement to boycott British goods, from British merchants affected by the boycott, and from some Whig politicians in Parliament—notably William Pitt.
 In 1766, under the leadership of a new ministry, Parliament repealed the Stamp Act.
 However, Parliament at the same time passed the Declaratory Act, which affirmed its authority to tax the colonies.
 In 1767, Parliament imposed import duties—remembered as the Townshend Acts—on a range of goods imported by the colonies.
 These duties reignited the debate over parliamentary authority.

 John Dickinson, a wealthy Philadelphia lawyer and member of the Pennsylvania assembly, took part in the Stamp Act Congress in 1765, and drafted the Declaration of Rights and Grievances.
 In 1767, following the passage of the Townshend Acts, Dickinson set out in his pseudonymous Letters to clarify the constitutional question of Parliament's authority to tax the colonies, and to urge the colonists to take moderate action in order to oppose the Townshend Acts.
 The Letters were first published in the Pennsylvania Chronicle, and then reprinted in most newspapers throughout the colonies.
 The Letters were also reprinted in London, with a preface written by Benjamin Franklin, and in Paris and Dublin.